Ishantgarg-web/DailyCodingProblems/Java/README.md

 ## Mathematical
 1. Ball Coloring   - 10 Sept.
 2022
 2. Power Of 2 and Subsequences    -  14 Sept.
 2022
+3. Composite and Prime   - 18 Sept.
+2022

 ## Graph
 1. Count occurrences of a given word in a 2-d array   -  11 Sept.
 2022
 2. Implementing Dijkstra Algorithm   - 16 Sept.
+2022

+## Prime Number
+1. Composite and Prime   - 18 Sept.
 2022